mingwei1744/ICT3203-SSD-Labs/README.md

-# ICT3203-SSD-Labs
-ICT3203 Secure Software Development Labs

-# Branches
+# Using Docker-Compose

-- jenkins-docker-containers
-- jenkins-lab5
-- jenkins-lab6
-- jenkins-lab7a
-- jenkins-lab7b
+- Nginx setup with docker compose
+- Mysql setup with docker compose
+- Git server setup with docker compose